'Crisis in our community,' Shamattawa First Nation chief says after 7-year-old attempts suicide | CBC News

 First Nations already grappling with poverty-related issues, and especially those that are remote, continue to battle the crisis of suicide, Settee says, but it's gotten worse during the pandemic because of isolation and loss.

+In 2002, Shamattawa's chief at the time declared a state of emergency after three people took their own lives within nine days.

+Then in 2016, four young people died by suicide within six weeks.

-In 2019, when Redhead became chief, a 12-year-old died by suicide.
-There have been many attempts over the years, he says.
+Three years later when Redhead became chief, a 12-year old died by suicide.
+There have been many more attempts over the years, he says.

+Although the community has mental health programs in place with government agencies, he says Shamattawa needs to have more control over how programming is delivered.

+"We can't be creative and do our own thing because it doesn't meet the program's mandate," he said.

+"We're really restricted in being able to deliver health services to our members."

-If you're experiencing suicidal thoughts or having a mental health crisis, there is help out there.
-Contact the Manitoba Suicide Prevention and Support Line toll-free at 1-877-435-7170 (1-877-HELP170) or the Kids Help Phone at 1-800-668-6868.
+If you're experiencing suicidal thoughts or having a mental health crisis, help is out there.
+Contact the Manitoba Suicide Prevention and Support Line toll free at 1-877-435-7170 (1-877-HELP170) or Kids Help Phone at 1-800-668-6868.
 You can also text CONNECT to 686868 and get immediate support from a crisis responder through the Crisis Text Line, powered by Kids Help Phone.

 Or contact Canada Suicide Prevention Service: 1-833-456-4566 (phone) | 45645 (text, 3 p.m. to 11 p.m.
 CT only) | crisisservicescanada.ca